-Welcome to SHAKES@HOME: our new digital platform updated regularly with engaging, original content from our artists, educators, and staff.
+Welcome to SHAKES@HOME: our digital platform updated regularly with engaging, original content from our artists, educators, and staff.
 Whether you are hungry for culture, seeking a little motivation or a momentary escape, you can turn to us for inspiration, community—and a little fun along the way.
 Together, let’s connect, learn something new, and bring the Bard home!
 Explore the categories below:

 SPOTLIGHT ON SHAKESPEARE

 Actor Phoebe González, who most recently appeared as Luciana in The Comedy of Errors, shares her interpretation of Shakespeare's Sonnet 14 (“Not from the stars do I my judgment pluck...”), as part of our Living Room Sonnet Series.

 Chicago actors are refining their audition technique with a free weekly webinar from Casting Director Bob Mason via Zoom.
 Each Monday, Bob coaches three artists through Shakespeare monologues.
 All are welcome to observe and dive deeper into an actor’s process.

 Get a front row seat to this past winter’s Chicago Shakespeare SLAM Final Bout!
 After countless hours of rehearsals and workshops, 500 high school students, friends, and families filled The Yard to cheer, dance, and geek out over Shakespeare.

 Inspired by Shakespeare’s “asides”—when characters speak directly to the audience and pull them into the story—this podcast dives deeper into our work with valuable insights from our team of scholars.
 Binge all five episodes of Season 1 now!

 Our namesake wrote a lot about food—he even baked some characters into it!
 Discover recipes with actor/chef John Tufts (Nell Gwynn, Love’s Labor’s Lost, Tug of War) from his new book, Fat Rascals: Dining at Shakespeare's Table.